SemCoder: Training Code Language Models with Comprehensive Semantics Reasoning: Introduction

 Our main contribution is the development of \model, a semantic-aware Code LM designed to enhance understanding and reasoning about program semantics.
-We introduce Monologue Reasoning, a novel execution learning approach that aligns static source code with its runtime behavior through detailed verbal descriptions of code execution.
+We introduce Monologue Reasoning, a novel code reasoning approach that connects static source code with its runtime behavior through detailed verbal descriptions of code properties and runtime behaviors.
 To expose comprehensive program semantics at different levels, we curate \dataset, a collection of executable code samples with functional descriptions and execution traces. \model demonstrates superior performance in code generation and execution reasoning tasks, surpassing larger open-source models. \model also excels in debugging and self-refinement by leveraging knowledge from its semantic-aware training.
 Our work highlights the potential of integrating deep semantic understanding into Code LMs to improve their effectiveness in complex programming tasks.
-We will publicly release our dataset and model.